Edinburgh-Genome-Foundry/DnaChisel/README.rst

 (Documentation in progress, come back later !)

-DnaChisel  is a Python library to optimize the nucleotides of DNA sequences with respect to a set of constraints and optimization objectives.
+DnaChisel (complete documentation `here <https://edinburgh-genome-foundry.github.io/DnaChisel/>`_) is a Python library to optimize the nucleotides of DNA sequences with respect to a set of constraints and optimization objectives.

 It can be used for codon-optimizing the genes of a sequence for a particular micro-organism,